test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ### Adding content with Prose.io

 Prose.io is a Markdown editor for GitHub content.
 It allows us to write/edit Markdown files and add them to the Wiki without necessarily understanding how `git` works.
+Whenever you clik on the `EDIT` button of a page, you will be taken to the Prose.io website.

 Prose.io has a Markdown editing toolbar that looks like this: